NxPKG/khulnasoft-docs/content/cloudflare-one/_partials/terraform/_input-variables.md

   list: never
 ---

-The following variables will be passed into your GCP and Cloudflare configuration.
+The following variables will be passed into your GCP and Khulnasoft configuration.

 1. In your configuration directory, create a `.tf` file: